 What kind of water did you use?

 Water used for culturing should be as free as possible from contaminants.
-Please consult our article on Choosing Ingredients for Making Kombucha and make adjustments as necessary.
+Please consult our article on Choosing Ingredients for Making Kombucha to make sure you are using the appropriate water for brewing kombucha.

 What kind of tea did you use?